SwiftERM Hyper-personalisation for ecommerce email marketing

 What customers want from marketing emails (Updated)

-A nationwide internet survey of 1,358 U.S. adults (age 18 and over) were asked about their general email consumption.
-A further 472 adults, who indicated they regularly or sometimes read emails from businesses were surveyed about their reasons for doing so, and their individual preferences.
+A nationwide internet survey of 1,358 U.S. adults (age 18 and over) was asked about their general email consumption, of which 472 adults, who indicated they regularly or sometimes read emails from businesses were surveyed about their reasons for doing so, and their individual preferences.
 Where necessary, results are weighted to be as representative as possible of the U.S. internet population.
-SwiftERM is delighted to offer our overview, with additional emphasis where appropriate.

 Of all the digital accounts and profiles, none is more personal than email.
 These systems excel at delivering one-to-one messages, and email continues to thrive some four decades after its inception.
 It is estimated there will be 4.59 billion email accounts worldwide by 2025 (Statistica).

 Consequently, email is reclaiming a bit of the marketing limelight.
-Sixty per cent of respondents in Salesforce’s State of Marketing report indicated that email was a “critical enabler of products and services” — an 18 per cent increase from last year.
-Fifty-nine per cent planned to increase their spending on email this year.
+60 % of respondents in Salesforce’s State of Marketing report indicated that email was a “critical enabler of products and services” — an 18 % increase from last year.
+59 % planned to increase their spending on email this year.

-Of adults surveyed, 60 per cent said they read emails from businesses*, though only 16 per cent of this group did so on a regular basis.
+Of adults surveyed, 60 %said they read emails from businesses*, though only 16 % of this group did so regularly.
 The main rationale for this low conversation rate was accepted to be due to the lack of personalisation.
-Forty-three per cent confirmed that they only rarely read emails from businesses.
+43 % confirmed that they only rarely read emails from businesses.

-Among adults who do read business emails, 57 per cent said they read between zero and 25 per cent.
+Among adults who do read business emails, 57 % said they read between zero and 25 %.
 This shows that many people engage with marketing emails only occasionally.
-The other 43 per cent of adults who read marketing emails read over 25 per cent of the messages they receive.
+The other 43 % of adults who read marketing emails read over 25 % of the messages they receive.

 These findings demonstrate that the majority of adults are open to receiving marketing content through email, but also reinforce the importance of pre-open email characteristics, such as subject lines, sender names, and deliverability.

-Thirty-eight per cent of respondents said receiving promotions and discounts was the reason they read marketing emails.
-Getting news and updates ranked second at 26 per cent.
+38 % of respondents said receiving promotions and discounts was the reason they read marketing emails.
+Getting news and updates ranked second at 26 %.
 Answers varied significantly based on gender, with men choosing news and updates as their top reason for reading, while women were more likely to read for promotions and discounts.
-Customer service only garnered 11 per cent of responses.
+Customer service only garnered 11 % of responses.

 To see how businesses could refine their email efforts, we asked consumers to pinpoint areas marketers could improve.
-Three main opportunities surfaced: Less frequent sending times (43 per cent), more informative content (24 per cent), and more personalised content (23 per cent).
+Three main opportunities surfaced: Less frequent sending times (43 %), more informative content (24 %), and more personalised content (23 %).

 Email frequency remained a consistent area of frustration.
-Forty-five per cent of consumers indicated they marked an email as spam because they received it too frequently.
+54 % of consumers indicated they marked an email as spam because they received it too frequently.
 Not purposefully subscribing was the second most common reason for flagging an email as spam, and receiving irrelevant content rounded out the top three.
 No definition of the time frame was set, as it varied but without question receiving anything not pertinent to the recipient’s interests was perceived as “too frequent”.

-Though it might not be a simple problem to correct, irrelevant content is the significant issue.
-Fully 49 per cent of respondents reported receiving irrelevant content on a daily basis.
-A further 28 per cent said they received irrelevant emails on a weekly basis.
+Though it might not be a simple problem to correct, irrelevant content is a significant issue.
+Fully 49 % of respondents reported receiving irrelevant content daily.
+A further 28 % said they received irrelevant emails every week.
 This suggests that a large majority of consumers find marketing messages in their inbox every week that have no relevance.
-Yet cross-referencing this against retailers perception was met with intransigence and ambivalence.
+Yet cross-referencing this against retailers’ perception was met with intransigence and ambivalence.

 Nearly all of these problems can be handled with proper technology and better marketing practices.
 Less aggressive sending times are easy to schedule and test with marketing automation software, and double opt-in criteria should be standard for all email technicians.
 Finally, better list segmentation is a foundational step for creating more relevant content and can easily be achieved with the right software.